Norma Alcala is the President of the Washington Unified School District. Norma is an innovator.

 Coby and his lovely wife Jennifer have a four year old daughter who is currently enrolled in the Washington Unified School District.

-Sarah Kirby-Gonzlalez was first elected to the WUSD School Board on March 5, 2013 in a special election.
-She was elected again on November 4, 2014 to a full, four-year-term.
-Sarah has served on the UP4WS Preschool Commission and currently sits on the City/School 2x2 as well as Curriculum Council.
-She is a National Board Certified Teacher, 2011 Folsom Cordova Unified School District Teacher of the Year, and Area3 Writing Project Teacher Consultant.
+She is a National Board Certified Teacher, 2011 Folsom Cordova Unified School District Teacher of the Year, and Area 3 Writing Project Teacher Consultant.
 Sarah has devoted a significant part of her career outside her own classroom – improving the quality of education by training and mentoring teachers and modeling best practices.
+She serves on the College of Education Advisory Board for Sacramento State University.
 Sarah currently teaches fifth grade in Rancho Cordova.

 Sarah earned her bachelor’s degree, with an emphasis in child development, from Sacramento State University in 2003.
 She then went on to earn her teaching credential in 2004 and a Master’s Degree in Curriculum and Instruction in 2008.

-Sarah has been a resident of West Sacramento since 2007 and is a wife and mother to two young daughters -- a kindergartner in WUSD and a preschooler.
-Outside of her role on the WUSD Board, Sarah serves as a Board member on Bridgeway Play, a group of parents focused on improving the play opportunities for West Sacramento kids.
+Sarah and her husband have been residents of West Sacramento since 2007, raising two young children – a preschooler and a second grader in WUSD.
+Outside of her role on the WUSD Board, Sarah serves as a Board Member on Bridgeway Play, a group of parents focused on improving the play opportunities for West Sacramento kids.
+She was an assistant coach in West Sacramento's recreational U8 girls soccer league and is currently a Girl Scouts Co-Troop Leader.
+Sarah can be reached at: sKirby-Gonzalez@wusd.k12.ca.us.